 Another thing I learned is just because I use our Eleia Kosher certified Extra Virgin Olive Oil in making this dessert, that doesn’t automatically make the whole dessert Kosher.
 Did I mention that I’m not Jewish by faith, only by taste?

-If you have enough dessert recipes to try, instead of the Hazelnut Citrus Torte, during Passover you can try some savory recipes that I made like Grilled Leg of Lamb with Moroccan Date Sauce, Moroccan Meatballs "Kefta," Kefta Tagine with Herbs, and Lemon, and check out the “7 Day Moroccan Food Festival” blog post.
+If you have enough dessert recipes to try, instead of the Hazelnut Citrus Torte, during Passover you can try a savory recipe that I made called Grilled Leg of Lamb with Moroccan Date Sauce.

 - Pumpkin Tiramisu Cake with Pumpkin Spice Mascarpone Cream

 - Pumpkin Carrot Bundt Cake with Cream Cheese Filling